Coverage of Weather and Delays

 Coverage of Emergencies

-During an emergency, all media inquiries should be directed to the Marketing and Communications Coordinator (see page 1 for contact information).
+During an emergency, all media inquiries should be directed to the Public Information Officers.
 Requests for information will be accommodated to the greatest extent possible and as soon as possible.

 In the event of a major emergency at one of the CAA’s airports, the CAA will designate a media briefing center and will communicate that information to the media.